Is your scope, your quality and responsibility up-to-date?

 For visualising thresholds, XOS makes use of a set of out of the box views.
 These standard views can be adapted or extended according to your needs.
 This process is simplified through the use of the industry standard visualisation rendering technology, XSL, which makes it possible to generate any one of many different view types, including images, charts, PDF, HTML to mention just a few.
 Multiple views can be combined together on a page to create a dashboard.
 Dashboards allow operators to personalise their views, based on their own individual interests.

 Monitoring Component shows actual state and helps to solve detected errors.
-For long-term analysis, Xos provides Reporting Component.
+For long-term analysis, Xos provides a Reporting Component.

 Reporting Component is on the end of the quality chain and has the task to support the management team to analyse quality state and discuss planning for next steps.